IllScarlett

 IllScarlett (styled as illScarlett; /ˌɪlˈskɑːrlᵻt/) is a Canadian rock and reggae band formed in 2001.
 Their most prominent influence is California-based band Sublime.

 The band found their break when they set up their equipment (using a generator) and played for concertgoers waiting in line to enter the 2004 Vans Warped Tour venue in Barrie, Ontario.
 Kevin Lyman, the Warped Tour organizer and co-owner of Warcon Enterprises, noticed them and invited them to play at his personal barbecue.
 Subsequently, they were offered spots on the tour for the following two years.

-IllScarlett had five major studio albums: ILLP, Clearly in Another Fine Mess, All Day With It, 1UP!, and most recently illScarlett.
+IllScarlett has five major studio albums: ILLP, Clearly in Another Fine Mess, All Day With It, 1UP!, and most recently illScarlett.
 The album All Day With It reached gold status in Canada.

 History

 illScarlett was formed by drummer Swavek Piorkowski and singer/guitarist Alex Norman, who met while attending Iona Catholic Secondary School in the Clarkson area of Mississauga, Ontario.
 Around the same time, Norman was working at a skateboarding shop at the local mall.
 Norman approached a customer named Daniel Krolikowski after mistaking Krolikowski for bassist Jason "Cone" McCaslin of the popular band Sum 41; despite the mistaken identity, Norman discovered that Krolikowski also played bass guitar.
 The two became friends and thereafter began jamming with Piorkowski as a trio.

 The name "illScarlett" was based on a local street called Will Scarlett Drive: the band stole the street sign as a prank and removed the "W", leaving the name "ill Scarlett Drive".

 Soon after illScarlett was formed, the trio began to seek additional members.
 They recruited guitarist Will Marr and disc jockey Pat Kennedy.
-The band played its first show at the Horseshoe Tavern in Toronto, Ontario with stand-in John Doherty, son of singer Denny Doherty, on guitar (Doherty would notably replace Krolikowski as the band's bassist some years later).
+The band played its first show at the Horseshoe Tavern in Toronto, Ontario with stand-in John Doherty, son of singer Denny Doherty, on guitar (Doherty would replace Krolikowski as the band's bassist some years later).

 After many performances at small venues, illScarlett went into the studio to record their first demo called the Five Dollar Demo.
 The demo was recorded at Metalworks Studios in Mississauga, Ontario.
 In 2004, the band released a full-length CD titled iLLP.
 Shortly after the release of ILLP, the band performed in the parking lot for the 2004 Vans Warped Tour in Barrie, Ontario.
 They weren't actually scheduled to play inside the venue, but they set up their equipment beside the line where people were waiting to get into Park Place for the concert, using a generator to power their equipment.
 IllScarlett played an hour and a half set for the concertgoers.